AnjanaRanasinghe/SimpleChatApplication_Client_Server/README.md

 # Overview

-This project is an implementation of a simple client-server chat application in Java, developed as part of the 5COSC022W.2 Client-Server Architectures course, Tutorial Week 03: Socket Programming.
+This project is an implementation of a simple client-server chat application in Java, developed as part of the 5COSC022W.2 Client-Server Architectures module, Socket Programming.
 The application demonstrates basic network programming concepts using TCP sockets, allowing a client and server to establish a connection, send messages, and receive responses.

 **The repository contains two main classes:**